frnsimoes/frnsimoes.github.io/content/about.md

 ## About me

-There are many things that capture my attention:
+There are many things that capture my attention, but I want to talk about two of them in particular:

 **Computers**